jessbringlarsen/springboot-exploration/README.md

 To start up the project locally using Maven do:

-    mvn spring-boot:run -pl :web-api
+`mvn spring-boot:run -pl :web-api`

 ### Configuration

 If you wish to override the properties provided on classpath use the `spring.config.additional-location` property.
-Below is an example when using the Spring boot Maven plugin:
+Example when using the Spring boot Maven plugin:

-    mvn spring-boot:run -Dspring-boot.run.profiles=dev -Dspring-boot.run.jvmArguments="-Dspring.config.additional-location=optional:file:c:/temp/app.properties" -pl :web-api
+`mvn spring-boot:run -Dspring-boot.run.profiles=dev -Dspring-boot.run.jvmArguments="-Dspring.config.additional-location=optional:file:c:/temp/app.properties" -pl :web-api`

 See the [Spring documentation](https://docs.spring.io/spring-boot/docs/3.1.4/reference/htmlsingle/#features.external-config.files) for details.